nasaie/Rasa-CustomChatBot/data/nlu.md

 ## intent:ask_internal_tax_choices
 - How may I help you?
 - What information that you need?
+- ask_internal_tax_choices
+- May I know more on Internal Tax?
+- internal tax

 ## intent:faq_internal_tax1
 - What is the excise duty?